Touch It (Busta Rhymes song)

-"Touch It" is a song by Busta Rhymes.
+"Touch It" is a song by American rapper Busta Rhymes.
 Released on December 13, 2005, it was the first single from Rhymes' Aftermath/Interscope debut, The Big Bang.
 The song reached number one in New Zealand, and number six in the United Kingdom.
 The song features a minimalistic beat provided by Swizz Beatz, and a sample from the song "Technologic" by electronic duo Daft Punk.
 "Touch It" in turn was incorporated into Daft Punk's live album, Alive 2007.

-History
+Background

+The "Touch It" instrumental was originally created for Eve, but according to Swizz Beatz she turned it down as "she just wasn’t vibing on it at that particular moment".
+Swizz Beatz then offered it to Busta Rhymes, who was far more enthusiastic and "couldn't wait to take it".

+Chart performance

 The release date for the single in the UK was 15 May 2006.
 However, due to UK chart rules allowing songs to chart on download sales alone, one week before the single's physical release, "Touch It" managed to make the top 40, entering at #23 on download sales only.
 After the physical single release, the song climbed to #6, its peak position.
 The song had a strong chart run initially, spending seven weeks inside the top 30 there, however, because the physical copies of the single were deleted, the single was withdrawn from the chart due to new chart rules stating that singles could only remain in the chart for two weeks after their physical deletion.
 This is why the record seemingly fell from the UK top 75 from the top 30.
 The song was also popular on the charts in the U.S., peaking at #16 on the Billboard Hot 100 and topping the chart in New Zealand.